EGP-README/SQL-Deforestation-Analysis/README.md

 # SQL-Deforestation-Analysis
-A set of SQL queries used as part of the Udacity SQL Nanodegree program for the Deforestation Exploration project (Data not included).
-If you plan to enroll or are currently in this program, I highly reccomend not referencing this material before the completion of your own project submission.
+A set of SQL queries used as part of a deforestation analysis project (Data not included).
+Queries are provided for syntactic reference and learning exmaples only.

 The queries include examples of:
 - Inner and Self Joins